All Episodes

 Does he still believe the NIE?

-But they were wrong once, way back, and by the way, after that, that's when Bush became a liar.
+And by the way, after that, that's when Bush became a liar.

 And that's when Bush and Cheney were cooking the books.

-And in fact, it wasn't the N.I.E.'s fault at all.
+And in fact, it wasn't the NIE's fault at all.

 Here's what Cliff May said in response to Dan Abrams' question.

-Let me make a position you tell me if it's honest or dishonest.
+You tell me if it's honest or dishonest.

-The intelligence community was wrong about the nuclear weapons programs so far of Iraq, of North Korea, of Libya, uh also of Syria.
+The intelligence community was wrong about the nuclear weapons programs so far of Iraq, of North Korea, of Libya, also of Syria.

 So maybe, maybe they're wrong on this.

-I am worried that once again we're getting this wrong, and I don't want to be complacent about the worst regime getting nuclear weapons.
+And I don't want to be complacent about the worst regime getting nuclear weapons.

 I'm more worried about Ahmadinejad than President Bush.